xaviserrag/react_reflux_boilerplate/README.md

 #First of all
 We are gonna split the information in two arrays of data:

- - List : Array of data that contains the static information (Name) the order of the array never changes.
+ - List : Array of data that contains the static information (name).
+The order of that array never changes.
- - LeaderBoard: dynamic array that contains the same information as list plus ID and SCORE.
+ - LeaderBoard: dynamic array that contains the same information as list + ID and SCORE.

 #Why we are using two data arrays: